O-X-L/docs/en/network/openwrt.rst

 The network interface naming might differ depending on your systems hardware.

 Also: Some hardware has an internal switch.
-If that is the case the vlan tagging is a little more complex.
+If that is the case the vlan tagging is a little more complex (see example below).
 See: `OpenWRT Switch Documentation <https://openwrt.org/docs/guide-user/network/vlan/switch>`_

 * Configure a Bridge management-interface: